tracymiao111/Apply_HardTanh_to_CROWN/README.md

 # Apply_HardTanh_to_CROWN

 **Abstract:**
 This project is for Project 3 of course MICS-5510 in HKUST,GZ.
-In this work, CROWN and optimizations inspired from alpha CROWN for HardTanh is applied.
+In this work, CROWN and optimizations inspired from alpha CROWN for HardTanh are applied.
 It is supposed to be noted that this work is extended from a coding problem of UIUC ECE-584 lectured by Prof. Huan Zhang.

 **Structure:**